sackosoft/zig-bbq/README.md

 ## About

-`zig-bbq` is a pure Zig implementation of the [B]lock-based [B]ounded [Q]ueue (BBQ) algorithm; a lock-free ring buffer, designed for high-performance data transfer between threads.
-BBQ is suitable for both lossless (retry-new) and lossy (drop-old) producer-consumer scenarios, making it ideal for message passing, work distribution, profiling, tracing, and debugging.
+`zig-bbq` is implements the **B**lock-based **B**ounded **Q**ueue (BBQ) algorithm; a lock-free threadsafe ring buffer, designed for high-performance data transfer between threads.
+BBQ is suitable for both lossless ("retry-new") and lossy ("drop-old") producer-consumer scenarios, making it ideal for message passing, work distribution, profiling, tracing, and debugging.

 ## Features

-- **Lock-free**, **high-performance** ring buffer for concurrent producer-consumer scenarios.
+- **Lock-free** ring buffer for concurrent producer-consumer scenarios.
-- **Configurable** capacity for performance tuning.
-The BBQ paper describes options to optimize for latency or throughput.
+- **Configurable** block count and block size to enable performance tuning.
+    - The paper describes a tradeoff between throughput and latency.
-- Two modes of operation:
+- **Modes** of operation:
     - `RetryNewQueue`: lossless, blocks producers when full.
     - `DropOldQueue`: lossy, overwrites oldest unconsumed data when full.
+- **High-performance** "Our evaluation shows that
+BBQ outperforms several industrial ringbuffers.
+For example, in **single-producer/single-consumer micro-benchmarks, BBQ yields 11.3x to 42.4x higher throughput** than the ringbuffers from Linux kernel, DPDK, Boost, and Folly libraries. **In real world scenarios, BBQ achieves up to 1.5x, 50.5x, and 11.1x performance improvements** in benchmarks of DPDK, Linux io_uring, and Disruptor, respectively."
+Emphasis added, [BBQ - USENIX ATC 2022 - Jiawei Wang et al.](https://www.usenix.org/system/files/atc22-wang-jiawei.pdf)

 ## Zig Version